SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

-PEM accommodated anonymous users with \textit{persona certificates}, which could provide assurances of continuity of a pseudonymous user ID.
+The primary goals of PEM~\cite{kent1993internet,RFC1421,RFC1422,RFC1423,RFC1424} were end-to-end email security with confidentiality, data origin authentication, connectionless integrity (order not preserved), non-repudiation with proof of origin, and transparency to providers and to SMTP.
+PEM was distinguished by interoperability with non-PEM MTAs, and a hierarchical X.509 public key infrastructure (PKI) with revocation that largely precludes rogue certificate issues haunting later PKI systems.
 A contributing factor cited \cite{orman2015encrypted} in PEM's demise was its slow progress in evolving for Multipurpose Internet Mail Extensions (MIME)~\cite{RFC2045}, the standard for including attachments, multi-part bodies, and non-ASCII character sets.
-Industry supported S/MIME, while privacy advocates favored PGP because it was free from the restrictions imposed by PEM's centralized and hierarchical organization.
+Industry support moved to S/MIME, while privacy advocates favored PGP (see Section~\ref{sec:privacy-focused}) because it was free from the restrictions imposed by PEM's centralized and hierarchical organization.